Danack/RfcCodex/rfc_etiquette.md

 When you have someone saying "I want this feature", and your response is "I don't believe you actually want that feature", then you've crossed a line from being reasonable to arguing based on Solipsism, which is not going to lead to a productive discussion.

-It's still okay to question how many people would want or actually use a feature, but just straight refusing to believe that anyone could find something useful
+It's still okay to question how many people would want or actually use a feature, but just straight refusing to believe that anyone could find something useful doesn't give a productive discussion.

 ## Do try to improve RFCs

 Even if you disagree with an RFC, it is good to try suggest improvements to it, if you can see them, rather than just criticising the RFC.

-If the vote passes, and the RFC contains your suggested improvement - congratulations you've helped make PHP better.
+If the vote passes, and the RFC contains your suggested improvement - congratulations, you've helped make PHP better.

-If the vote doesn't pass, even though the RFC was as good as it could be, then it avoids thinking about reopening the RFC once they realise that
+If the vote doesn't pass, even though the RFC was as good as it could be, then it will be clear to anyone who might think about reopening the RFC that it needs to be dramatically improved or take another approach for it to have a chance to be passed, rather than just having a small tweak.

 ## Don't be too put out if people don't like your RFC